ExplicITConsulting/set-outlooksignatures.com/index.md

       <span style="font-weight: bold; background-image: linear-gradient(to right, #A9A9A900, silver, silver); background-clip: text; color: transparent;">⚫</span>
       <div style="hyphens: manual;">
         <b>No new infrastructure required</b><br>
-        Set-OutlookSignatures runs on your<br>existing systems and creates no<br>new dependencies.
+        Set-OutlookSignatures runs on your existing systems and creates no new dependencies.
       </div>
     </div>
   </div>